 Data Artifacts and Features

 Ground testing and in-flight operations have identified a number of features that can appear in JWST data.
 The frequency with which each artifact appears depends on the instrument, observing mode, and random external factors such as the possible location and brightness of a spoiler star that may cause a glint of scattered light.
 Some types of artifacts can appear in multiple instruments while others are specific to a given instrument.
-The links below provide access to more detailed information about each artifact type.
+The articles listed below provide access to more detailed information about each artifact type.

 Instrument-specific features and caveats

 Each science instrument's documentation contains a "Features and Caveats" article for their particular instrument that provides information about which users should be aware.
 The full list can be found in the Instrument-Specific Features and Caveats article.